mosaicml/llm-foundry/README.md

 </p>
 <br />

+---
+## :warning: This is an experimental branch for Intel Gaudi devices.
+Not all features are supported, [see notes below](#intel-gaudi) :warning:

 # LLM Foundry

 This repository contains code for training, finetuning, evaluating, and deploying LLMs for inference with [Composer](https://github.com/mosaicml/composer) and the [MosaicML platform](https://forms.mosaicml.com/demo?utm_source=github.com&utm_medium=referral&utm_campaign=llm-foundry).
 Designed to be easy-to-use, efficient _and_ flexible, this codebase is designed to enable rapid experimentation with the latest techniques.